ritviks-github/medical_Dashboard/README.md

 # Medical Dashboard

 A full-stack web application designed to manage and view patient information, built with React (front-end), Node.js/Express (back-end), and MongoDB (database).
 The app provides a responsive and intuitive interface for healthcare professionals to track patient details, search by mobile number, and view medical history and treatment plans.
+It also provides an Administrator functionality to grant or Reject authorization requests for mediclaim

 ## Table of Contents